flanksource/docs/docs/canary-checker/tutorials/getting-started.md

 You are able to write your own tests and execute them to continually verify that your applications and clusters are working the way you expect.

-In this guide, you'll see how to use canary-checker to test a Postgres database in several ways, using the CLI.
+In this guide, you'll see how to use canary-checker to test a Postgres database in several ways, using the CLI, and Kubernetes Operator.

 ## Prerequisities
 For the purposes of this guide, you need a PostgreSQL instance running in Kubernetes.
 See the following guide on [how to install PostgreSQL](https://phoenixnap.com/kb/postgresql-kubernetes) in your Kubernetes Cluster via Helm.